Intercounty Paving Associates will have placed more than 250,000 tons of asphalt by the end of the year at Stewart International Airport.

 Cold mills were used to remove runway surfaces, but due to in-place utilities, dozer and excavators were used to remove asphalt and dirt from the shoulders.
 For the shoulders, reclaimed asphalt pavement (RAP) millings from the runways were placed as a 6-in. subbase, which was topped by 4-in. of macadam plant mix, ¾-in. stone with PG 64-22 oil.
 It was topped by 3 in. of the warm mix asphalt.

-Out of the paver, Intercounty was getting 86 to 88 percent compaction with its Vögele TP2 screed, and then three Hamm rollers were going to work, an HD+ 140 HF doing breakdown, the HD+ 120 HF as an intermediate, and an HD+ 140 VO doing finish work.
-Target compaction spec is 98 percent or better on the mat, and 96 on the joint.
+Out of the paver, Intercounty was getting 86% to 88% compaction with its Vogele TP2 screed, and then three Hamm rollers were going to work, an HD+ 140 HF doing breakdown, the HD+ 120 HF as an intermediate, and an HD+ 140 VO doing finish work.
+Target compaction spec is 98% or better on the mat, and 96% on the joint.

 All were new in 2013, and were acquired from Wirtgen America distributor Edward Ehrbar Inc., Yonkers, NY.
 “We demo’ed the rollers before this job so we had a good feeling going into the project,” Egerter says.
 “And we purchased the Super 2100-2 for this job because we either had to use one paver 25 ft. wide, or two pavers in echelon centered 12.5 ft.”

-A new tracked, 10-ft Vögele Vision 5200-2 paver with VF 600 front-mounted extending screed also is being used on this project.
-While the Super 2100-2 is engineered as a high-performance, international-scale paver, typically used in very heavy (thick) and wide lifts and passes, the Vision series was designed exclusively for North American use.
+A new tracked, 10-ft Vogele Vision 5200-2 paver with VF 600 front-mounted extending screed also is being used on this project.

 Many milling machines